Jay Cutler and Kristin Cavallari list Nashville mansion for $8 million

 The 19,983-square-foot "Mediterranean influenced villa" was built in 2007 according to the Warren Bradley Partners real estate listing.

 It has 25 rooms, including seven bedrooms and 10 bathrooms.
-It featuring an owner's suit, a yoga room, a basement theater, a bar and a steam sauna and safe room.
+It features an owner's suit, a yoga room, a basement theater, a bar and a steam sauna and safe room.

 With a breathtaking view of surrounding hills, the mansion sits on eight-and-a-half acres.
 It's also been the setting for several scenes in Cavallari's new reality show "Very Cavallari".